iwoork/homeforpup/apps/mobile-app/MESSAGES_COMPLETE_SUMMARY.md

 ## Conclusion

 The messaging feature is **complete and ready for use**.
-Breeders can now communicate with potential adopters directly from the mobile app.
+Breeders can now communicate with potential dog-parents directly from the mobile app.
 Messages are synchronized across all platforms (mobile and web), organized by sender for easy information retrieval.

 ### Next Steps for Deployment: